aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivottable/_index.md

 ### rowHeaderCaption {#rowHeaderCaption--}

-Gets the Row Header Caption of the PivotTable.
+Gets and sets custom caption of the Row Header in this PivotTable.

 ```javascript
 rowHeaderCaption : string;